Library News Archive From August 2025

 Summer Reading — June 5 to Aug 9

-Some of our prizes include: a kid's bike from Mike's Bikes of Berkeley, a gift certificate to Kura Sushi, a family membership to Chabot Space and Science Center, tickets to the Litquake Bookseller's Ball, a gift certificate to Game On Berkeley, and so much more!
+Some prizes include a kid's bike from Mike's Bikes of Berkeley, tickets to the Litquake Bookseller's Ball, and a family membership to Chabot Space and Science Center.

-All summer long join us for games, a free book when you sign-up for summer reading, food and activities for kids at Lunch at the Library and fun events for all ages at all the branches throughout the summer.
+All summer long, enjoy games, a free sign-up book, Lunch at the Library, and fun events for all ages at every branch.

 Author Visit: Dennis McNally